-If you work with female inmates, you are likely to regularly care for pregnant patients.
-It is estimated that 6-10% of incarcerated women are pregnant at any time in the criminal justice system as almost 80% of female inmates are of child-bearing age.
-Many of us enter our correctional practice with little experience caring for pregnant women yet we need to manage prenatal and post-natal care while dealing with women at high-risk for premature labor, ectopic pregnancy, and precipitous delivery.
+If you work with female incarcerated individuals, you are likely to regularly care for pregnant patients.
+It is estimated that 6-10% of incarcerated women are pregnant at any time in the criminal justice system as almost 80% of female incarcerated individuals are of child-bearing age.
+Many correctional nurses enter their correctional practice with little experience caring for pregnant women, yet we are expected to manage prenatal and post-natal care while caring for women at high-risk for premature labor, ectopic pregnancy, and precipitous delivery.

-There are plenty of reasons to be uneasy about caring for pregnant Incarcerated women.
-Many have had past complicated high-risk pregnancies, with preterm births, multiple emergency cesarean sections, miscarriages, or stillbirths.
-Then there are the additional concerns of substance abuse, minimal medical or prenatal care, and undiagnosed medical conditions.
+There are plenty of reasons to be uneasy about caring for pregnant incarcerated women.
+Many have had past complicated high-risk pregnancies, with preterm births, multiple emergency cesarean sections, miscarriages, or stillbirths. in addition, there are often additional concerns of substance abuse, minimal medical or prenatal care, and undiagnosed medical conditions.
 Chaotic life situations such as homelessness and abuse add to the complications of care.
-Recovery from substance abuse, regular meals, and a stable living situation during incarceration can decrease the chances for pregnancy problems, especially for women with high-risk histories..
+However, recovery from substance use, regular meals, and a stable living situation during incarceration can decrease the chances for pregnancy problems, especially for women with high-risk histories.

 Common Pregnancy Issues

-The incarcerated patient population is less likely to have had regular medical care and more likely to be practicing poor health habits such as drug and alcohol use.
+The incarcerated patient population in general is less likely to have had regular medical care and more likely to be practicing poor health habits such as drug and alcohol use.
 Here are several common issues that we may have to consider as correctional nurses when caring for our pregnant patients.

 Substance Use: Possibly topping the list of pregnancy risks is substance use.
-For many reasons, pregnant women can be reluctant to reveal accurate levels of drug and alcohol involvement.
+For many reasons, pregnant women can be reluctant to accurately tell us about their level of drug and alcohol involvement.